 All other uses of Reblozyl (luspatercept-aamt) are considered experimental/investigational and therefore, will follow Molina's Off-Label policy.
+Contraindications to Reblozyl (luspatercept-aamt) include: No labeled contraindications.

 Discontinue REBLOZYL if a member does not experience a decrease in transfusion burden after 9 weeks of treatment (administration of 3 doses) at the maximum dose level.